Black rot (grape disease): Cultural control

 Cultural control consists of the management of the fields and sanitation methods to optimally grow grape crops.
 Many universities and professors suggest the following cultural control practices:

 The first cultural control method is to choose the right grape cultivar for the region that the grape will be grown in.
 Grape cultivars differ in their susceptibility to diseases, including differences in the disease black rot.
 Some varieties are less susceptible, while others are more prone to the disease when the right environmental conditions occur.
 Through research, many lists of grapes varieties will show the amount of resistance a variety has to disease and how the variety should be grown.
 A list of grape varieties is a good place to start for selecting the right grape variety.

 Proper grape management in the field is important to control black rot disease.
-The placement of the grape plants is important to provide for proper aeration and lighting.
-“Choose a planting site where the vines will be exposed to full sun and good air circulation.”
+The placement of the grape plants is important to provide for proper aeration and lighting, "where the vines will be exposed to full sun and good air circulation."

 Proper training of grape vines should be practiced.
 Many people use trellising to keep the vines off the ground.
 Trellising is a form of plant training, which is the arrangement of plant parts spatially to optimize productivity.
-Having the grape vines off the ground “reduces the time that vines remain wet from dew and rain and thus limits the amount of infection”.
+Having the grape vines off the ground "reduces the time that vines remain wet from dew and rain and thus limits the amount of infection".
 As the current seasons growth occurs, tie the new growth in a spatial manner to allow for air circulation and sunlight to affect the whole grape plant.